-- Further bridging the gap between machine learning and traditional processes - Machine learning and AI have seen increasing adoption in commercial applications to better understand the world in which we live in.
+- Further bridging the gap between machine learning and traditional processes - Machine learning has seen increasing adoption in commercial applications to better understand the world in which we live in.
 An inherent challenge with this approach, however, has been how to explain the outputs and the complex correlations that are identified in terms that can be fully understood and utilised by end-users.
 New technologies and techniques are emerging to address this, which will ultimately go a step further to bridging the gap between the benefits that machine learning can bring and the more traditional processes that the market is built on.
 We will ultimately end up with models that are both highly accurate and fully explainable in terms that result in technology being an entirely integral and non-negotiable part of placing marine insurance.

 Powering the future of insurance

 If you want to book a 1-1 meeting with us then let us know by clicking the link below.Book a meeting